tawneeh/LocalBiz.Solution/README.md

 Launch this Application
 * Navigate to LocalBiz.Solution/APILocalBiz and type `dotnet restore` into the terminal
 * Then, in the same API project folder, type `dotnet build` into the terminal followed by `dotnet run`
-* Peruse full CRUD functionality via Postman or other API Client
+* Peruse full CRUD functionality via Postman or another API Client

 ## 	📝 API Documentation

-Feel free to naviagte through the API endpoints via Postman or another API Client.
+Feel free to navigate through the API endpoints via Postman or another API Client.

 * Base URL: `http://localhost:5000`
-* 404 Not Found Excpeted at Base URL
+* 404 Not Found Expected at Base URL

 ### Accessing SwaggerUI